KarolBukowski94/SQL_Project_Data_Analytics/README.md

 📊 [**Power BI charts**](/assets/)

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query in this project was designed to explore key aspects of the data analyst job market, both globally and in Poland.
 Here’s how I approached each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Top-Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+This queries pinpoints the highest-paying data analyst roles 💰, highlighting the most lucrative opportunities in the field.

 ```sql
 SELECT